-We are dedicated to providing a fun and safe environment for our guests.
-That’s why we are taking steps to enhance security at Ginnie Springs.
-Read more here.
+We are dedicated to providing a fun, safe environment for our guests.
+Please review our rules and policies HERE and learn about the steps taken to enhance security at Ginnie Springs HERE.

 All campers must be 18 years old to camp without being accompanied by their parent or legal guardian.
-Proof of legal guardianship required.
-Government issued ID required.
+Proof of legal guardianship is required.
+Government-issued ID is required.

 Menu